remogatto/mandala-template/README.md

 # Black-box testing

-<mandala-template> generates a scaffolding for a black-box test of
+<tt>mandala-template</tt> generates a scaffolding for a black-box test.
-your application.
 To run the test:

 <pre>
 cd test